tc39/notes/es7/2016-05/may-24.md

 YK: Once  I notice I have unbounded input, I do a data structure version of the same problem.
 In all cases, I do know the cost model.
 I do not understand the cost model of PTC.

 DE: We heard last tinme that tail calls are hard to implement from SG and Eric, this would be good to recap.
 (Cross-realm)
-SG: we reached consensus on this
+SYG: we reached consensus on this

 MS: A cross realm growth for the stack is fine.